The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: A Distributed Algorithm

-On the other hand, consider the lower bound given in Lemma~\ref{C ZF uniform users lower}.
-Since $k$ is a parameter to be optimized, the optimum is at least as large as when choosing $k=r$.
-We have
+On the other hand, consider the lower bound given in \Cref{C ZF uniform users lower}.
+We wish to show that the sum in the parenthesis is bounded from below by a constant times $r$.
+First, since $k$ is a parameter to be optimized, the optimum is at least as large as when choosing $k=r$.
+The resulting term is therefore $\sum_{j=1}^{r}\frac{r^{j}e^{-r}}{j!} j$.
+This sum is simply $r$ times \emph{a sum over the Poisson distribution (with parameter $r$), up to $r-1$.} In \Cref{sec. poisson monoticity} we provide a proof that this sum is monotonically increasing in $r$, and therefore can be bounded from below by taking $r=1$.
+We thus have,

 where the last inequality is by evaluating the sum at $r=2$.
-Note that larger values of $r$ give only slightly larger values, with a limit of $0.5$ as $r\to\infty$.\footnote{This is the CDF of a Poisson random variable with parameter $r$, calculated at $r-1$.
+Note that this gives a bound of $0.37 r$.
+Evaluating at $r=2$ gives $0.4 r$, and larger values of $r$ give only slightly larger values, with a limit of $0.5$ as $r\to\infty$.\footnote{This is the CDF of a Poisson random variable with parameter $r$, calculated at $r-1$.
 The limiting behavior can be found in \cite{janssen2008gaussian}.}